This page last updated 5/16/14

-Black - Good deep black, I give it a nine out of ten of the dark black scale.
+Intense Black - Good deep black, I give it a nine out of ten of the dark black scale.

-Blue-Black - Waterman blue-black ink has a distinctive vintage look to it, lots of two tone affects of blue and black, plus a tiny hint of green.
+Mysterious Blue (was Blue-Black) - Waterman blue-black ink has a distinctive vintage look to it, lots of two tone affects of blue and black, plus a tiny hint of green.
 A favorite of many!

-Green - Good mid-range green, a little brighter than the Pelikan Brilliant Green.
+Harmonious Green - Good mid-range green, a little brighter than the Pelikan Brilliant Green.

-Purple - Not too blue, not too red, a good true purple.
+Tender Purple - Not too blue, not too red, a good true purple.
 When people ask us for a true purple, this is one of three that I recommend (the other two are Pelikan Purple and Herbin Violette Pensee) Waterman purple is one my personal favorites.

-Red - a true bright red, not orangey and not pink-ish.
+Audacious Red - a true bright red, not orangey and not pink-ish.
 Perfect for Valentine's Day and winter holidays!